 As we already explained, prior to doors opening, everyone that isn’t there for Hall H (or Indigo) will be camped outside, starting at Hall D.

 Once doors open, you’ll make your way up the escalator, where you’ve got then several choices.
-If you’re going for ticketed autographs (WB, FOX, the limited signings happening in Sails, etc.), then you’re going to head into Sails and proceed directly to your individual autograph line.
-This general area is also where the tickets for Hasbro and Funko are (LEGO is on the Terrace just outside; Bandai will be doing tickets at their booth this year instead of Sails).
-Everything should be pretty well marked, so just make sure you’re jumping into the right line.
+If you’re going for ticketed autographs (which are still happening for a few autographs, just not for WB, FOX, or DC), then you’re going to head into Sails and proceed directly to your individual autograph line.
+If you don’t know where your line is, be sure to ask a volunteer..

-We also want to stress that the autograph lines here are only for certain ticketed and limited signings.
+We also want to stress that the autograph lines here are only for certain limited signings.
 Every booth does their autographs differently, so it’s very important to read up on that particular booth’s rules.
 For instance, Marvel also has ticketed autographs, but you have to draw your tickets at the booth itself.
-Warner Bros. has ticketed autographs, but they ticket upstairs in Sails.
-If you want more information about how the Sails autograph system works, you can check out our guide.
+Warner Bros. has ticketed autographs, but their autographs are now a lottery in the Online Exclusives Portal.
+Want autographs for Voltron or Final Space?
+These will be an autograph drawing in the morning in Sails, in the Autograph Area, starting at roughly 9AM.
+According to Comic-Con International:

 If your goal is to head straight to the exhibit floor, there are two lines prior to doors opening.
 The first is also in Sails, towards the back.
 This line is ideal for if you’re planning to head straight to the Marvel or DC booths, or Mondo.